JahazielGuzman/websho/README.md

 Websho is a movie streaming app which customizes its selection to the users viewing history.
 Choose from a catalog of 1000+ movies from more than 10 genres.
 You can also browse movies more easily by using the search functionality.

-NOTE: You can also stream trailers of movies.
+NOTE: You can only stream trailers of movies.

 This repository is for the Rails backend, visit [here](https://github.com/JahazielGuzman/websho-frontend) for the front-end code base